Trusted WordPress tutorials, when you need them most.

 Why Export Email Addresses From WordPress Comments?

-There are a few different reasons why you may want to export email addresses from WordPress comments but the most common is to build an email list.
+There are a few different reasons why you may want to export email addresses from WordPress comments, but the most common is to build an email list.

+One easy fix is to add custom fields to the comment form in WordPress so that anyone who leaves a comment can opt to get emails from you.
 The following screenshot shows an example of how this might look on your website.

 An example of a custom comment form

-In the following image, you can see an example of a spreadsheet containing one comment author who has opted into getting email updates and one author who doesn’t want to receive any messages from you.
+In the following image, you can see an example of a spreadsheet containing one comment from an author who has opted into getting email updates and one author who doesn’t want to receive any messages from you.

 A list of exported email addresses